 I’ll admit it.

 I am a football fan.
 I get all riled up for the Saints and to sit in front of a flat screen with an excuse for chips, salsa, and a side of sour cream.
 With a son only a year old, baseball as never really been a part of my life to this point.
+Although someday I know that I will be buying him a baseball bat from homerunmonkey.com .
 I have instead been inundated with cheer leading, gymnastics, dance, and a never ending flow of Justin Bieber.
 All of that said, I have to admit baseball was….dare I say….FUN!?

 Clearly Honda makes sure they put on a fun environment including full on dunk tanks, pin trading, and pies in the face but the kids were a blast.